bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

     curl -X POST -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG/uploaded'

+Now that you have confirmed the upload, you can do a bunch of other cool stuff with the files.
+Continue reading!

 ## Updating an uploaded code signing file

-You can perform minor updates to an uploaded code signing file with the relevant Bitrise API using the `PATCH` method.
+You can perform minor updates to an uploaded code signing file with the [relevant Bitrise API](https://api-docs.bitrise.io/) using the `PATCH` method.
 If you've uploaded your file to [Bitrise](https://www.bitrise.io), you can visually check any changes to it on our `Code Signing` tab.

 The required parameters are: